i40-Tools/RAMIOntology/README.md

 ## Mapping
 The [mapping](rml_mapping) folder contains a template of [RML](https://rml.io/) TripleMaps for Asset Administration Shell documents in XML.
 A mapping from JSON to RDF is not yet included.
-In addition, an example mapping file for a Raspberry Pi demo AAS [AssetAdministrationShell_examples] in various serializations is supplied.
+In addition, an example mapping file for a Raspberry Pi demo AAS (see [examples](AssetAdministrationShell_examples)) in various serializations is supplied.

 ## Schema Validation